pxheim/zettelkasten/humble-farley-2010-continuous-delivery.md

 - Merge conflicts.
 - Hard to refactor codebase when it touches a lot of code.

 CI only works w/ long commit messages describing what you did in detail.
 ALSO link to JIRA task or similar.
-This applies to our PRs more than commit
+This applies to our PRs more than commits in "our flow".